Skip to main content

 MCL 700.2102 sets the surviving spouse's intestate share.
 The spouse may receive the whole intestate estate, or a dollar amount plus part of the balance, depending on which relatives survive.
 For a broader spouse checklist, use the Michigan surviving spouse rights guide and compare any will-based choice with Michigan elective share.

+To see how much the spouse takes, work through which relatives survive.
 The spouse share changes when the decedent leaves:

 • No descendants or parents